morizotter/KeyboardObserver/README.md

 ### Manual Installation

-To install SwiftyDrop without a dependency manager, please add `KeyboardObserver.swift` to your Xcode Project.
+To install KeyboardObserver without a dependency manager, please add `KeyboardObserver.swift` to your Xcode Project.

 ## Contribution